BenLauwens/ThinkJulia.jl/docs/src/chap08.md

 A computing industry standard for the consistent encoding, representation, and handling of text expressed in most of the world's writing systems.

 *index*:
 An integer value used to select an item in a sequence, such as a character in a string.
-In Python indices start from 0.
+In Julia indices start from 1.

 *UTF-8 encoding*:
 A variable width character encoding capable of encoding all 1112064 valid code points in Unicode using one to four 8-bit bytes.